devansh-dek/Managify/README.md

 ## Overview

-Welcome to the Hakerz team's Chrome extension!
+Welcome to the Managify Chrome extension!
 This extension replaces your browser's homepage with a dynamic, productivity-enhancing workspace.
 It features various sections and widgets designed to streamline your workflow and keep you connected with your team.

 ## Features